Frequently Asked Questions

 What about the standard "Any similarity..." clause.
 Isn't there something weird about that?

-Not at all, but because the credits scroll down instead of up, you have to read the paragraph from bottom to top instead of top to bottom.
-Thus it looks like this:
+Not at all, but because the credits scroll down instead of up, you need to read the paragraph from bottom to top instead of top to bottom.
+Try it:

 Coincidental